Florian Zeller: The Father

+The Son

-In March and April 2021, it was announced that Zeller co-wrote with Christopher Hampton and will direct their adaptation of The Son (which serves as Zeller's and Hampton's follow-up to The Father), with Hugh Jackman, Laura Dern and Vanessa Kirby to star in the film.
+In March and April 2021, it was announced that Zeller co-wrote with Christopher Hampton, and would direct, their adaptation of The Son (which serves as Zeller's and Hampton's follow-up to The Father), with Hugh Jackman, Laura Dern and Vanessa Kirby to star in the film.
+The film premiered in September 2022 at the Venice Film Festival, eliciting a 10-minute standing ovation after the screening.

+Bunker

+In May 2025, it was announced that Penelope Cruz and Javier Bardem will star in his upcoming feature, called Bunker.
+According to Deadline, this psychological thriller "delves into the emotional and moral challenges a couple faces amid the tensions of the world around them, exploring the fears, doubts, and dilemmas that define our era".
+Filming is scheduled to begin in December 2025.

 Personal life

 Zeller lives in Paris.
 In 2010, he married ex-model, actress and sculptor Marine Delterme, who played one of the main roles in the Parisian production of his play Le Manège.
-Their son, Roman, was born in December 2008.
+Their son was born in December 2008.
+His stepson was born in 1998 to his wife and her previous partner, Jean-Philippe Écoffey.